shwetakokate-cryptoo/Python-Problem-Solving/README.md

 A Python program that prints a right-angled star triangle using nested loops.
 - Pyramid Pattern
 - Diamond Pattern
+- ### Diamond Pattern
+A Python program that prints a diamond-shaped star pattern using nested loops and spacing logic.

 ### Arrays
 - Largest Element